MUSIC

 ABOUT

-Growing up, Hien learned Hungarian folk songs in school, and also listened to her grandparents—who were cải lương musicians—perform traditional Vietnamese music in Hanoi.
-Later, she attended Berklee College of Music on a full-tuition scholarship, where she developed her craft while broadening her musical horizons.
-Today, her sound is both worldly and otherworldly: soulful, silky vocals that stand out among vaporous and ethereal electronic beats in a distinct style of left-field pop.
+Growing up, Hien learned Hungarian folk songs in school, and also listened to her grandparents—who were cải lương musicians—perform traditional Vietnamese music in Hà Nội.
+Later, she honed her craft at Berklee College of Music on a full scholarship, broadening her musical horizons.

 “Family” Music Video